-Surgery is possible, but it might be too dangerous for parrots that are at the end of their life.
-As long as the parrot is otherwise happy and healthy and its quality of life isn’t too badly affected, most vets recommend leaving cataracts be.
+Surgery is possible, but it might be too dangerous for parrots approaching the end of their lives.
+As long as the parrot is otherwise happy and its quality of life isn’t too badly affected, most vets recommend leaving cataracts alone.

 Changing Eye Color

-While cataracts cause some eye color changes, most are simply due to old age.
-Degenerative eye disorders are common in aging parrots, and some experience a loss of tone in the lids and a lightening of the iris.
-Eyes usually go from black or brown to red or yellow.
+While cataracts cause some eye color changes, most are due to old age.
+Degenerative eye disorders are common in aging parrots, and some experience a loss of tone in the eyelids and a lightening of the iris.
+The eyes usually go from black or brown to red or yellow.

-In most cases, this isn’t something to worry about unless the eye looks red or sore, which usually indicates a painful infection.
-But if your parrot isn’t troubled by its eyes and you can’t see any noticeable ulcerations, you don’t need to take your bird to the vet.
+This isn’t a concern in most cases unless the eye looks red or sore, which indicates a painful infection.
+If your parrot isn’t troubled by its eyes and you can’t see any noticeable ulcerations, you don’t need to take it to a vet.

 Parrot eyelids become droopy with old age.
 This is gravity taking its toll.
-As long as the eye doesn’t appear red and inflamed or the parrot doesn’t rub it with its wings because it’s itchy, there’s nothing to worry about.
+As long as the eyes don’t appear red and inflamed or the parrot doesn’t rub it with its wings because it’s itchy, there’s nothing to worry about.

-Most dropping eyelids aren’t noticeable enough to see at first – if at all.
-But if you look closely, you’ll see some of the eye is more exposed than usual.
+Most dropping eyelids aren’t noticeable enough to see at first.
+However, if you look closely, you’ll see some of the eye is more exposed than normal.

 As parrots get older, they have less energy to look after themselves.
-As a result, their feathers become tattered and lifeless.
-They also develop stress bars, which appear as a series of horizontal lines that criss-cross across the feathers.
+So, their feathers become less vibrant and lifeless.
+They may also develop stress bars, which appear as a series of horizontal lines that criss-cross across the feathers.

-This is usually an indication that something in your parrot’s environment isn’t making it very happy.
+This is usually an indication that something in your parrot’s environment isn’t making it unhappy.
 It could also be a sign of age-related stress.

 Parrots hide their sickness so that they’re less vulnerable to predation in the wild.
 However, captive parrots have retained these instincts.
-If you noticed signs of pain or distress alongside your parrot’s poor feather quality, get it checked over in case of a health condition.
+If you noticed signs of pain or distress alongside your parrot’s poor feather quality, get it checked over by a vet.